ceph/ceph/doc/radosgw/multisite.rst

 ~~~~~~~~~~~~~~~

 To create a zone, specify a zone name.
 If you are creating a master zone,
 specify the ``--master`` flag.
-Only one zone in a zone group may be a master
+Only one zone in a zonegroup may be a master
 zone.
 To add the zone to a zonegroup, specify the ``--rgw-zonegroup`` option
 with the zonegroup name.